MrV01/WebDesignBeginners/README.md

     - WordPress ( most accessible)
     - Drupal
-    - Ruby on Rails ( most challenging)
+    - Ruby on Rails ( most challenging for ambitious)
     - Symfony
     - Codeigniter

+    Surround you by the people, who value design

 Side note SASS and Atom editor.